LindaAPersson/Portfolio-2/README.md

 7. Scroll back down to the "Pages" section to get the link to the webpage.

 ## Testing
+Entering the page, the 'starting box' appears as expected, and the two buttons are clickable.
+The 'rules box' works as expected, and the Close Rules button is clickable and takes you back to the starting box.
+The quiz displays questions as expected, and the question number increases.
+When the answer options are shown, the Next button is disabled.
+The answer changes color depending on whether the right or wrong answer was selected.
+The score increases when the user selects the right answer.
+The final score is displayed in the question area when the user has completed all the questions.
+The Next button changes its name to 'Play Again' when the user has answered all the questions.
+The site is responsive

 ### HTML
 The HTML code was tested with W3C Validation, with no errors.